 The population of school aged children receiving cochlear implants is growing.
 Unfortunately, parents have to make sure teachers and schools are educated about their child’s cochlear implants and hearing needs.
 If you child is entering a public school in the U.S. with a cochlear implant, you should have an IEP or a 504 plan agreement in place.
 These are legal documents under the Individual Disability Education Act (IDEA) to insure your child receives the necessary support in the classroom.

 The Individualized Educational Program (IEP) or a 504 plan is developed to ensure that a child with a disability receives specialized instruction, related services, and accommodations that will ensure their academic success and access to the learning environment.
 Similar laws or rights may exist in other countries.

-When appropriate accommodations are provided children with cochlear implants do very well in mainstream classrooms or in a special education programs.
+When appropriate accommodations are provided DHH children with cochlear implants or hearing aids, they do very well in mainstream classrooms or in a special education programs.
 We have found that the following steps are helpful to our child’s success in the classroom: